Aditya-1998k/Agent/README.md

 ✅ Dynamic worker creation based on `config.ini`
 ✅ Supports multiple queues and handlers
-✅ Threaded worker model for concurrency
+✅ Each worker is a seperate process.
 ✅ JSON-based message consumption
 ✅ Clean modular structure (easy to extend)
 ✅ Works seamlessly with RabbitMQ